Gut-Friendly Pizza (No Yeast, No Bloat!)

 Pine Nuts or Almonds

 Two of the lightest, most digestible nuts.
-Combine beautifully with basil in pesto.
+Combines beautifully with basil in pesto.

 (Cashews can be used but are heavier in comparison.)